Last Updated on June 19, 2022 by Quantified Trading

-What percentage of day traders fail?
-In the midst of a speculating frenzy and the madness of crowds, it’s easy to get trapped into the belief that day trading is easy money.
+In the midst of a speculating frenzy and the madness of crowds, it’s easy to get trapped in the belief that day trading is easy money.
 Survivorship bias and glamorous pics in social media make us blind to the low probabilities of making it big in day trading.
 The fact is this:

-Between 80 to 99% of day traders fail in making any money.
+What Percentage Of Day Traders make money and how many fail?
+Approximately 1-20% of day traders make money day trading.
+That means that between 80 to 99% of them fail.
 We have looked at plenty of research and very few traders can brag about making any significant amount of money day trading.
 Proprietary traders seem to fare better than retail traders (perhaps as expected).

 Let’s have a look at the reports we have looked at:

 What percent of proprietary day traders fail (case study 1)